 Owning real estate is one of the biggest investments you will ever make.
 So, when it comes to the safety and condition of your home or business, you want to make sure you receive all the right inspections and tests from people you can trust.

 The residential and commercial inspection services offered at Alert Inspection Services provide property owners with an array of solutions to give them peace of mind when investing in their next home or business.

 Without a thorough inspection, your property could have any number of underlying issues that could cost you thousands of dollars if not detected early.
 From structural problems to infestations to more serious defects that could impact your family’s health, our team of certified inspectors is ready to help make your home or business as safe as possible.

 Whether you are selling, buying or renting, you want your property to be two things: safe and sound.
 Without a qualified home inspector on your side, you and your family are left open to a number of costly consequences.

 From structural damage to plumbing and electrical problems to undetected infestations, these defects can cost you thousands of dollars in weeks, months or even years down the road.
 As well as offering home and condominium inspections, our inspectors offer rental inspections for property owners who need inspections done prior to new tenants moving in.
 Learn more about our home, condominium and rental inspections here.

 Similar to buying a home, you want to make sure your commercial investment is sound and that there aren’t any issues that are going to cost you a great deal of money in the future.
 If left untreated, many undetected defects in commercial buildings quickly turn a great investment into an expensive lesson.

-Our team of trusted commercial inspectors are here to provide you with a detail-oriented inspection report so that you can feel confident in your building’s health and can make an informed decision moving forward.
+Our team of trusted commercial inspectors is here to provide you with a detail-oriented inspection report so that you can feel confident in your building’s health and can make an informed decision moving forward.
 Learn more about our commercial and multi-unit inspections here.